jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Forecasting_Yen_Futures_Walkthrough.md

 ![image](images/ts_4_ARMA_summary.PNG)
 </details>

-Plot the forecast results.
-We are forecasting the next 5 days of Yen values based on the past Yen data.
+3. Put the forecast results into a dataframe, passing the model results.
+Plot the forecast for the next 5 days of Yen values based on the past Yen data.

 <pre><code> forecast_1 = pd.DataFrame(
     results_1.forecast(steps=5)[0]